Skip to main content

 Managing credentials

-All credentials are managed from the Credentials page in the dashboard sidebar.
-Both API tokens and Kubernetes identities appear in a single table, sorted by creation date.
+Credentials are managed from the Credentials page in the dashboard sidebar.
+API tokens appear in a table sorted by creation date.
 From the table you can:

 • See who created each credential and when it was last used